paulhectork/aiiinotate-benchmark/README.md

 ### SAS

-1. in one terminal, **start SAS** (same, sip this step if working with a remote, aldready running instance).
+1. in one terminal, **start SAS** (same, skip this step if working with a remote or aldready running instance).
 SAS's default port is `8888`.

 ```bash
 bash run_sas.sh